Pine Pass: Tourism

-Pipelines & High Voltage Lines
+Pipelines and high-voltage lines

 During 1952, Westcoast Transmission survey crews marked a route through the pass for a natural gas pipeline to the lower mainland.
 In 1955, the company was granted a two-year extension for completing the $162-million 650 mi line, and permission to increase the 24 in pipeline diameter to 80 in.

 To construct an oil pipeline through the pass, pipes were railed there over the recently completed section of the PGE in early 1958.
 Western Pacific Products and Crude Oil Pipelines connected Taylor and Kamloops in late 1961.

 Extending from the W. A. C. Bennett Dam, the 500,000-volt transmission lines through the pass were in place by 1967.

 During the 1980s, replacement natural gas pipes were railed to Azu.
 To facilitate the transmission of higher volumes of gas, the single pipeline was upgraded to narrower pipes laid in dual formation.
 With new construction at the ski resort close to the 200-metre-wide transmission corridor, the safety code specified thicker pipes be installed.

 Westcoast Energy and the province shared the cost of relocating a 25 km section of gas pipelines in 1990.

 With the 2011 heavy rain and flooding, Pembina temporarily shut down its oil pipeline as a proactive measure before rectifying erosion and assessing the line for damage.

-Communications, Electricity Connections, & Water/Sewer Infrastructure
+Communications, electricity connections, and water/sewer infrastructure

 In the late 1950s, the relay transmitter station for the PGE's new microwave radio system was located at Azouzetta Lake.
 Third parties leased channels not required by the railway.

 During the late 1980s, the Ministry of Health installed repeater stations in the pass to address reception problems experienced by first responders.
 BC Hydro extended the power lines from Honeymoon Creek to connect Azu to the electrical grid.
 Upfront customer contributions and amortization over a five-year period recovered the $272,000 project cost.
 The regional district approved the installation of a water and sewer system at an amortized cost of $351,440 that was recovered from users over subsequent years.